masaun/lido-stETH-as-yield-source/README.md

-# Lido stETH integration (interest-bearing Token)
+# Lido's stETH as a yield source of PoolTogether🎫🎟

 ***
-## 【Introduction of the Lido stETH integration】
+## 【Introduction of the Lido's stETH as a yield source of PoolTogether】
-- This is a smart contract that:
+- This is a smart contract that can utilize Lido's stETH as a yield source of PoolTogether.

 &nbsp;